Community Service Center

 There are 3 roles that CSA's can fill: Major Events (lead coordinator for MLK Day, Earth Week, and Volunteer Fairs), Peer Educator (writing newsletters and educating the campus community on various topics), and Service Learning (managing engagement with academic areas and clubs).
 Students will not be hired into one of these roles, but each CSA will decide which one they want to fill, which can then be changed each quarter to allow a holistic experience.

-To apply, students will submit a form expressing their interest and will need to have been awarded Work-Study through Financial Aid.
+To apply, students will submit a form expressing their interest and will need to have been awarded Work-Study through Financial Aid (awarded in early September).
 Selected students will also be enrolled with AmeriCorps which includes completing fingerprinting and a background check to serve as a Volunteer.

 AmeriCorps Volunteers are granted a $1565.08 education award at the completion of 300 hours of service which includes meetings, professional development, and community hours.
 CSAs are also paid twice monthly using their Work-Study Financial Aid award at $21.90/hour, not to exceed their award limits per quarter.